 On March 1 of each year, members recognize Alpha Chi's commitment to helping others by conducting service projects and offering assistance to others.
 We honor our sorority's patron Hera, goddess of the hearth and Queen of Mount Olympus.

 The National Convention

-Members join together every two years to conduct fraternity business, reunite with fellow Alpha Chis, and celebrate our sisterhood.
+Members join together every other summer to conduct fraternity business, reunite with fellow Alpha Chis, and celebrate our sisterhood.
 This year the National Convention is going to be held in Austin, Texas!

 Each and every day is important our sisters.
 We value our time spent together, be it is spent studying in coffee shops, eating lunch in between classes, participating in marches in downtown Atlanta, going on late night slushy runs, attending concerts...
 You name it.
 We know that memories are made unexpectedly, and wholeheartedly embrace the bond we share and the community in which we are a part!

 Here at Georgia Tech, we face a unique issue.
 Women are certainly the minority of students on our campus.
 We have only been admitted since the Institute opened its doors to our first female students, Elizabeth Herndon and Diane Michel, in 1952.
 The first Panhellenic sorority was founded on our campus two years later.

 In 1975, our chapter of Alpha Chi Omega, referred to as Epsilon Phi, was the third Panhellenic sorority founded at Georgia Tech.
 During the seventies, there were far more female students, especially in engineering programs, than there had been just two decades previously.
 However, women still only made up less than 10% of the Georgia Tech student population.

 The first member class of Alpha Chi Omega Epsilon Phi had 34 members.
 Today, fifty years later, we have 203 active members and thousands of alumni seeking the heights across the globe.